Daniel-KM/Omeka-plugin-ArkAndNoid/README.md

 * Daniel Berthereau (see [Daniel-KM] on GitHub)

+Second version of this plugin has been built for [Mines ParisTech].

 Copyright
 ---------

-* Copyright Daniel Berthereau, 2015
+* Copyright Daniel Berthereau, 2015-2016

 [Ark]: https://github.com/Daniel-KM/ArkForOmeka